MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 ## What are the tools available to mentors

 * Teacher, I will help you learn concepts and information that you can use to solve problems
-* Learnig Pairer, we will solve this together and learn from each other while doing it
+* Learning Pairer, we will solve this together and learn from each other while doing it
 * Strong Direction, I will tell you what to do to solve it
 * Technical advisor, I will answer your questions as you go along
 * Modeller, I will do it,  you watch me so you can learn from me